 - How will you direct readers to related content?

-The bottom line is, the easier you make for people to consume your content, the better it will perform.
+The bottom line is, the easier you make it for people to consume your content, the better it will perform.

 The best of the best content will not reach your target audience and make a good impact if it’s not spread and distributed.

-There are innumerable ways to bring in visitors.
+Putting content in front of prospects: There are innumerable ways to bring in visitors.
 The two most popular of all organic traffic sources are search engine optimization (SEO) and social media, especially Facebook.

 When it comes to content marketing, compounding growth is what matters.
 This means you will not be focusing much on traffic sources like social media, which cannot give you recurring traffic, unless you have the budget for ads.

 If the budget is limited, it’s wise to focus on just SEO in the beginning.
-For best results, you must have so many pieces of high quality content that your website pages show up on search engine result pages for several keyword searches.
+For best results, you must have so many pieces of high-quality content that your website pages show up on search engine result pages for several keyword searches.

 This will ensure that your target audience finds you through search engines not just once, but on multiple occasions.